 Check Visas, Passports, and Paperwork

 Before you finalise all aspects of planning a trip to Italy, double-check to make sure that your visas, passports, and necessary paperwork are in order.
 You must have at least six months’ validity on your passport prior to travel.

-European and British Citizens can freely travel to Italy with their photo identification.
-Residents of the US, Australia, New Zealand, and Canada are permitted to travel in Italy for 90 days of any 180 day period.
+Europeans can freely travel to Italy with their photo identification.
+Residents of the UK, the US, Australia, New Zealand, and Canada are permitted to travel in Italy for 90 days of any 180 day period.

 Planning a Trip to Italy: